JingLongChia/A211-SQIT5033-Hotel-Booking-Demand-Project/README.md

 - While Refundable has cancellation rate around 22%

-For the hotels this is nothing alarming since they don't lose revenue when no refund booking is canceled, but it's always a good practice to question something is extraordinary, why does non refundable booking are most likely to be canceled? isn't just like wasting money cancelling your non refundable booking.
-To answer that question let's look at the median lead time of each deposit type.
+For the hotels this is nothing alarming since they don't lose revenue when no refund booking is canceled.

 ### 4. Market Segment & Cancellation